 Many of you know that Wade and I spent a summer working in Grand Teton National Park managing a store.
 But we have also worked at Cape Hatteras National Seashore and Mount Rainier National Park.
 We loved having National park jobs!
 I spent tons of time researching and learning first hand how to get a job in a national park and what it was like living there.
 Lucky for you I have done the work for you and will show you how to find a job in the National Park of your dreams!
 For Park Inspiration check out this list of my favorite books.

 You may be wondering what types of jobs there are in a national park.
-Well there are lots!!!
+Well there are lots and its not just Camp Hosting!!!
 There are jobs in hotels, campgrounds, restaurants, gas stations, gift shops, coffee shops, and grocery stores.
-You can work in reservations, catering, sales and marketing, security, trail maintenance, or housekeeping.
+You can work in reservations, catering, sales and marketing, security, trail maintenance, and housekeeping.
 They need carpenters, painters, tour guides, boat captions, bus drivers, cashiers, people at park entrances to collect fees, mechanics, river guides, horse wranglers, and more.
 There really is something for everyone.

 There are many benefits to working in a national park.
 But the number one is getting to live in the park!
 Being surrounded by nature and living in that environment is a unique experience.

 Getting paid is the bonus.
 In general the pay is less than what you would make doing the same job outside of the park.
 But there are usually other perks like discounts, free or reduced lodging, and free activities.
 We loved all the free things we got to do at Grand Teton thanks to our employer.
 And are appreciating the generous discounts offered while working at Mount Rainier National Park.